ashermanli/react-homebase/README.md

 # Homebase

-## Description
-$project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.

 - This Project was created to help me keep better track of my time and therefore become more productive.

 - I came up with the idea after I found myself lost in the amount of languages and technologies I wanted to learn.

 - The app will display a digital clock athat sits prominently at the center of the screen.
-Underneath the clock there is a progress bar that shows how much time is left in the current hour, like a modern hour-glass.
+- Underneath the clock there is a progress bar that shows how much time is left in the current hour, like a modern hour-glass.

 - It is also capable of detecting your location and displaying weather information for your coordinates.
 - The app will display basic information such as current temperature, sunrise, sunset, wind speed, and wind direction.